 Your Plan covers outpatient contraceptive services as per HRSA guidelines for all FDA approved contraceptive methods including office visits and consultations.
 Your Plan also covers office visits associated with insertion, removal, counseling, and monitoring of contraceptive devices as Medically Necessary, and sterilization procedures (vasectomy or tubal ligation) even though they are not Medically Necessary.
-With the exception of voluntary male sterilization, your Plan pays for contraceptive services with no Cost-Sharing (like Co-payments, Deductibles and Co-insurance).
-Please see your Outline of Coverage or your Summary of Benefits and Coverage for Cost-Sharing details.
+Your Plan pays for contraceptive services with no Cost-Sharing (like Copayments, Deductibles, and Coinsurance).
+The exception is if you are enrolled in a qualified health savings account (HSA) compliant high deductible health plan.
+If you are enrolled in a qualified HSA, then Cost-Sharing will apply for voluntary male sterilization.
+See your Outline of Coverage or your Summary of Benefits and Coverage for Cost-Sharing details.